 What is radioactivity ?

 Matter is composed of atoms, most often assembled in molecules.
-At the heart of these atoms, is found the nucleus, 10 000 to 100 000 smaller than the atom itself.
+At the heart of these atoms, is found the nucleus, 10 000 to 100 000 times smaller than the atom itself.
 Radioactivity is a phenomenon which is produced deep within the atom, in this very same nucleus.
 This phenomenon is very difficult to observe : it was only in 1896 that the first radiation of unknown origin was observed, emitted by uranium salts.

-Certain unstable atom nuclei are the source of radiation, designated by the first three letters of the Greek alphabet : alpha (α), beta (β) and gamma (γ).
+Certain unstable atom nuclei are the source of radiations, designated by the first three letters of the Greek alphabet : alpha (α), beta (β) and gamma (γ).
 This radiation is composed of energetic particles emitted by nuclei.
 Alpha radiation are themselves light helium nuclei, beta radiation positive or negative electrons and gamma radiation high energy photons.

 What distinguishes a radioactive atom from an ordinary atom, is this unique moment when it turns into another kind while emitting radiation.
-This emission occurs after after very variable times, up to billions of years.
+This emission occurs very variable times, up to billions of years.
 A radioactive atom can be compared to a soldier who shoots only once in his life and … in any direction.
 If he finds himself in an excited state, he accompanies his shot with a desexcitation gamma, in another direction …

 Apart from this unique moment a radioactive atom behaves exactly like an ordinary atom. with the same physical, chemical or biological properties.
 Throughout its existence it is no more harmful nor mobile than its non-radioactive homologues.